Eklektisk/web-tools/README.md

 All scripts provided are fairly small.
 As long as you have a basic understanding of bash/shell commands and chains, the scripts should be easy to read (with `push_post` being the longest at 79 lines).

 ## Additional Help or Contributing ##
 If anything in the README or in a script is unclear, feel free to open an issue or make a pull request!
-I'm not always concise and sometimes get too wrapped up in the specifics of a subject that I fail to properly explain the basics.
+I'm not always concise and sometimes get too wrapped up in the specifics that I fail to properly explain the basics.

 Any contributions or ideas are appreciated!
 While I want to leave this as a basic set of scripts for others to hack onto, I at least want to provide a functional set of scripts that work out of the box.